I started writing this blog in February 2015. Three months later, in May, I wrote these words:

 2) Not all religious terrorists are Muslims.

-I have now written some variation of this formula more than 20 times over the last three-and-a-half years.
-After the tragic events of last week, I find myself writing these words again:
+I have now written some variation of this formula nearly 30 times over the last four-and-a-half years.
+To reiterate the point:

 The typical face of terrorism in America belongs to an angry, right-wing, middle-aged, white man.